cncf/velocity/README.md

 ```
 Each row contains its label data (cumulative or separata) and columns with staring with `max_` conatin cumulative data for all labels.
 This is to make this data easy available for google sheet motion chart without complex cell indexing.

+Final optional file `summarier.csv` can be used to read number of authors from it.
+This is because number of authors is computed in a different way.
+Without summaries file (or if given project is not in summaries file) we have number of distinct authors in each period.
+To get summary value for all periods we're just getting max of all periods.
+This is obviously not a real count of all distinct authors in all periods.
+So if we give another file which contains summary data for one big period that is euual to sum of all periods - then we can get number of authors from there.

 # Results: